-Chickens, along with other types of poultry, do eat ticks.
-Although they aren’t as fond of these pesky pests as other kinds of birds, like guinea hens, they’ll munch on their fair share for sure!
+Yes chickens will definitely do eat ticks, along with other types of poultry.
+Although they aren’t as fond of these pesky pests as other birds (like guinea hens) they’ll munch on their fair share for sure!

 Getting rid of ticks requires a multifaceted approach to pest management on your farm, but rest assured, it can be done!
 You just need to be proactive and get the whole flock involved in the efforts.